Evan Apfelbaum

 Evan P. Apfelbaum is an American academic and Full Professor of Management & Organizations at the Boston University Questrom School of Business.
 His research examines diversity, intergroup relations, and organizational behavior.

 Early life and education

-Apfelbaum earned a B.S. in psychology and music, magna cum laude, from Union College.
+Apfelbaum earned a B.S. in psychology and music, magna cum laude, from Union College, New York.
 He went on to complete a Ph.D. in social psychology at Tufts University in 2009.

 Academic career

 Following his doctorate, Apfelbaum held a postdoctoral fellowship at the Kellogg Team and Group Research Center at Northwestern University’s Kellogg School of Management, where he also served as a Visiting assistant professor of Management and Organizations.

 In 2011, he joined the MIT Sloan School of Management as an assistant professor of Work and Organization Studies.
 He later held the W. Maurice Young (1961) Career Development Professorship and was promoted to associate professor in 2017.

 Apfelbaum moved to Boston University in 2018 as an associate professor of Management & Organizations at the Questrom School of Business, where he became a full Professor in 2025.
 At BU, he has served on the university's 2030 Strategic Planning Task Force and as Research Director of the HR Policy Institute.